I've always loved houses. Cottages, mid-century moderns, southern colonials, ranches, each one has its own kind of beauty.

 Eventually, post college, married and working I landed in my own first house.
 It became the pallet and outlet of all my creative energy.
 Every Saturday Dave and I would set off to a different small town outside of Nashville to an antique shop, auction, or yard sale in search of inspiration and a bargain.
 Back then, repurposing was a necessity.
 Looking back, some of those early projects were pretty laughable but we were learning.

 As the years have gone by, 2 kids, 6 houses, careers, a decorating business and opening a shop, my love of houses and design has only grown.
 What has been an unexpected surprise are the people I've had the chance to get to know along the way.
 Having the opportunity to be creative as a career is wonderful.
-Being able to experience that joy, day in and out with great people is its own kind of fulfilling happiness.
+Being able to experience that joy, day in and out with great people, is its own kind of fulfilling happiness.

 Sara's House is made up of Sara and her family, they all contribute in unique ways.
-Learn a little more about them below.

 Dave: My husband is the brains behind Sara's House.
 He does so much for myself and the store, there would be no Sara's House without him.
 He creates our 9Lives line of custom lamps.
 They are all one of a kind, vintage items that find new life by making them into a lamp, desk, table, end table, and more.
 We believe these unique items make our store unlike any other!